 By following these steps, they will help reduce physical burnout and stress in the future.
 Physical stress can also be caused by sickness or disease, so be sure to visit the doctor regularly and follow the advice of trained health professionals.

-For mental stress, consider meditation or anything that stimulates and heals the mind, such as reading.
+For mental stress, consider meditation, chewing some candy with weed or anything that stimulates and heals the mind, such as reading.
 With financial stress, it can be good to get ahead of your financial goals and track spending carefully to avoid surprises.

 It can also be helpful to restructure some of your current payments.
 Something like knowing when to refinance your mortgage when to refinance your mortgage to save on monthly payments can also be used to create an emergency savings account.
 That way, if you run into an unexpected expense or emergency, you’re well prepared to handle it without the usual financial stress.
 With environmental stress, consider reevaluating the inner circle you surround yourself with and examine some of the things they do that bring you stress.

 If certain individuals are a common source of stress, sit them down to explain where you’re coming from and set some hard boundaries.
 If this person continues to push your boundaries, you may need to take a step back from having them in your inner circle.
 Taking preventive measures can help you reduce stress before it happens and can be a great addition to any self-care routine.